huggingface/peft/docs/source/task_guides/lora_based_methods.md

 val_ds.set_transform(preprocess_val)
 ```

-Finally, you'll need to create a data collator to create a batch of training and evaluation data and convert the labels to `torch.tensor` objects.
+Finally, you'll need a data collator to create a batch of training and evaluation data and convert the labels to `torch.tensor` objects.

 ```py
 import torch